Authored by the expert who managed and guided the team behind the Laos Property Pack

 How much is home insurance for a house in Laos right now?

-The main factors that affect home insurance premiums for houses in Laos are the sum insured (replacement value of building and contents), the construction type (wood versus concrete), the location (flood-prone areas cost more), and the range of perils covered (fire, flood, theft, liability).
+The main factors that affect home insurance premiums for houses in Laos are the sum insured (replacement value of the building and contents), the construction type (concrete vs. wood frame), the location's flood exposure, and whether you add liability or natural disaster riders beyond the basic fire and theft package.

 What are typical utility costs for a house in Laos right now?